 Became a United States Citizen in 1999

-She was nominated for Jeff Award for the 1994 Second City review Whitewater for Chocolate.
+Won Chicago’s Jeff Award for the 1994 Second City revue Whitewater for Chocolate